Harmonia Philosophica Facebook page / Main articles list / The limits of science

-The First Cause argument is one of the most well known and well formulated arguments in favour of a God.
-Atheists (with Hume being one of the examples) in their attempts to discredit it or deny it have reached to the point of denying the very existense of “causality” in the Universe!
-Some claim that “we are not sure that causality exists, why not have an infinite series of causes?”, while probably forgetting that the whole structure of science is based on the very existense of causality!
+The First Cause argument is one of the most well-known and well formulated arguments in favor of a God.
+Atheists (with Hume being one of the examples) in their attempts to discredit it or deny it have reached to the point of denying the very existence of “causality” in the Universe!
+Some claim that “we are not sure that causality exists, why not have an infinite series of causes?” while probably forgetting that the whole structure of science is based on the very existence of causality!
 Some others claim that “no causality exists in quantum mechanics, so in the beginning of the universe no causality existed and an infinite series of cause is a valid theory”.
 These people forget that even for the complicated and still-in-debate field of Quantum Mechanics where more that 10 (!) interpretations exist, most known scientists believe a deterministic (i.e. including the notion of causality) interpretation.

-2.3 “A priori” and “a posteriori” knowledge
+3.5 “A priori” and “a posteriori” knowledge

 Empiricists deny the existence of knowledge that does not come from experience (“a posteriori” knowledge = knowledge based on experience).
 In other words: they deny the existence of any “a priori” knowledge.
-However Kant postulated that there can be human “a priori” knowledge.
-For example the “1 = 1” syllogism is an a priori knowledge – it is independent of any present, past or future experience.
+However, Kant postulated that there can be human “a priori” knowledge.
+For example, the “1 = 1” syllogism is an a priori knowledge – it is independent of any present, past or future experience.
 The argument “if A is true and A => B, then B is true” is also an “a priori knowledge”.
-Another exaple comes from our experience in science of counting: when we count or measure we use the underlying notion of “quantity”.
+Another example comes from our experience in science of counting: when we count or measure we use the underlying notion of “quantity”.
 That notion should be “embedded” in us before we start counting.
 It is an “a priori” knowledge.